stanislavlia/deepRAG/README.md

 #### current tasks:
 1) Write unit-tests for backend and put them to CI pipeline
 2) Migrate from Streamlit to classic frontend (**NextJS + HTML**)
-3) Fix ci to work  with .env file properly